 Teach engineering concepts with this complete STEM kit.
 With I-beams that function like actual I-beams and a wireless load cell students can go from basic concepts of force to how bridges are constructed.

 See the Product Description for this item's included accessories.

 Now is the perfect time for your students to learn about bridge-building and how bridges really work.
 This complete STEM kit allows students to learn and apply engineering design concepts.
-They can use the I-Beams to build bridges and structures that behave like the real thing!
-And with the included new Wireless Load Cell, students can measure forces under tension or compression anywhere in their structures.
+They can use the included I-Beams to build bridges and structures that behave like the real thing!
+And with the included Wireless Load Cell, students can measure forces under tension or compression anywhere in their structures.

 - Forces in Equilibrium

 - 1x Lab Activities

 - 1x Wireless Load Cell and Accelerometer (PS-3216)